-3.Omelet: Cook up eggs with your choice of fillings: veggies, shredded cheese, diced cooked meat or deli ham.
+3.Omelet: Cook up eggs with your choice of fillings: veggies and shredded cheese, .
 Serve with orange slices and whole wheat toast.

 4.Tuna/Chicken/Egg Salad: Mix cooked diced chicken, canned tuna or salmon, or hard cooked eggs with diced veggies of your choice (celery, onion, bell peppers, carrots, etc.) in a medium bowl.

 Coat lightly with low fat mayonnaise and mustard or salad dressing.
 Add salt and pepper to taste.

 Serve on toasted brown bread, in a whole-grain wrap or on top of a leafy green salad.
 Complete the meal with peaches and plums and a glass of milk.